withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 > It doesn’t live on a repository like [RubyGems][11].
 Although I think
 > there is one for Hex, but you can also point this thing directly at
 > any URL where a Hex archive lives.

-**Calum**:

-> What version is it on?
-0.16.
-I imagine… they’re looking at 1.0 soon
-> isn’t it, that’s the next one.

-**Jamie**:

-> So it’s well documented and it’s a lot like [Rails][12] and that’s
+> So Phoenix is well documented, and it’s a lot like [Rails][12] - that’s
 > kind of the key to its burgeoning popularity.

 **Calum**:

-> And it’s fast and you can deploy to Heroku.
-Is that right?
+> The first big Rails-esque framework.
+Plus it’s fast and you can deploy
+> straight to Heroku.

 **Jamie**:

-> Yeah, you can deploy to Heroku.
-So you do… the command line is just
+> Yep.
+Phoenix has a command line interface just like Rails…
-> like Rails…

 **Calum**:

-> Yeah, good generators.
+> Simple generators.

 **Jamie**:

-> Yeah, so you do
+> To make a new project:

 ```sh
 mix phoenix.new dj54b_api_phoenix
 ```

-> and that’s making a new Phoenix project, and you have to remember to
-> remember to tell it not to include [Brunch][13] because we’re building
+> In our case, we tell it not to include [Brunch][13] because we’re building
-> an API and we don’t want all that JavaScript
+> an API and don’t want all the included Javascript.

 ```sh
 mix phoenix.new dj54b_api_phoenix --no-brunch